edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

     }' http://localhost:59882/api/v2/device/name/<device name>/StartStreaming
     ```

 Supported Input options:

 - `InputFps`: Ignore original timestamps and instead generate timestamps assuming constant frame rate fps. (default - same as source)
 - `InputImageSize`: Specifies the image size of the camera.
 The format is `wxh`, for example "640x480". (default - automatically selected by FFmpeg)
 - `InputPixelFormat`: Set the preferred pixel format (for raw video). (default - automatically selected by FFmpeg)

 Supported Output options:

 - `OutputFrames`: Set the number of video frames to output. (default - no limitation on frames)
 - `OutputFps`: Duplicate or drop input frames to achieve constant output frame rate fps. (default - same as InputFps)
 - `OutputImageSize`: Performs image rescaling.
 The format is `wxh`, for example "640x480". (default - same as InputImageSize)
 - `OutputAspect`: Set the video display aspect ratio specified by aspect.
 For example "4:3", "16:9". (default - same as source)
 - `OutputVideoCodec`: Set the video codec.
 For example "mpeg4", "h264". (default - mpeg4)
 - `OutputVideoQuality`: Use fixed video quality level.
 Range is a integer number between 1 to 31, with 31 being the worst quality. (default - dynamically set by FFmpeg)

 You can also set default values for these options by adding additional attributes to the device resource `StartStreaming`.
 The attribute name consists of a prefix "default" and the option name.

-For example:
+!!!
+Example - "Snippet from device.yaml"
     ```yaml
     deviceResources:
     - name: "StartStreaming"